MilanSkocic/codata/README.rst

 .. readme_inclusion_start

-`codata` is a Fortran library providing the lastest codata constants (2018).
+`codata` is a Fortran library providing the lastest codata constants (2018) and older values (2014 and 2010).
 It also  provides a API for the C language.
 The raw codata are taken from http://physics.nist.gov/constants.